pribeiro-ssb/Gallery---Assignments/README.md

-Gallery - Iaac Assignments for Digital tools for Cloud-based Data management
+<b>Gallery - Iaac Assignments for Digital tools for Cloud-based Data management

 Assigment 1: IaaC in the moon with Elon musk.
 Check it out!!